olidacombe/jirascope/README.md

     extensions = {
         ...
         jira = {
+            limit = 1000, -- max results to fetch
             projects = { -- limit to a restricted set of projects within your org "ABCD",
                 "EFGH"